learnitmyway/learnitmyway/content/post/learn-javascript-with-these-resources.md

 As soon as saw that this book was written by the same authors as
 <a href="http://www.wickedlysmart.com/head-first-design-patterns/" target="_blank" rel="noopener
 noreferrer">Head First Design Patterns</a> it was an obvious choice for me to start learning JavaScript.
-It is written so well that an introductory course in computer science is enough prior knowledge to understand this book fully.
-In my case I already knew Java, so I felt I was able to grasp the concepts quite quickly.
+It is written so well that an introductory course in coding is enough prior knowledge to understand this book fully.
+In my case I already had experience with Java, so I felt I was able to grasp the concepts quite quickly.
 Minimal knowledge of HTML and CSS is also required, but that is quite easy to pick up if you haven&#8217;t seen it before (eg. from <a href="https://www.w3schools.com/html/default.asp" target="_blank" rel="noopener">w3schools</a>).